Kristina Davis: Casting

-On July 29, 2015, Soap Opera Digest broke news that Ainsworth would reprise the role of Kristina, her return date aired on September 17, 2015.
+On July 29, 2015, Soap Opera Digest broke news that Ainsworth would reprise the role of Kristina; scenes surrounding Kristina's return broadcast on September 17, 2015.
 In October 2017, it was revealed that Ainsworth has filmed her last scene on October 11 alongside Ashley Jones' character Parker Forsyth.
 In July 2018, Soap Opera Digest announced Ainsworth's return.
 Ainsworth made her return on August 15, 2018.

 On May 4, 2023, it was announced Kate Mansi had been cast in the role of Kristina; Ainsworth made her final appearance on April 27, with Mansi debuting in the role on May 24.
 In a social media post, Ainsworth called her exit "mutually beneficial", citing her desire to seek other opportunities.
 In an exit interview with Soap Opera Digest, she further elaborated on her exit, calling it "bittersweet", and further explaining: "I was 16 when I started and my family on the show is like my second family because I basically grew up on the show.
 It will be sad not to have the opportunity to work with them on the show anymore, but I know that I will continue to have relationships with those people, and hopefully we can work together down the line."
+In May 2026, it was revealed Mansi had opted to exit the role.
+Speaking to soap journalist Stephanie Sloane, Mansi disclosed her decision to depart the role came down to her desire to pursue other projects and her feelings that she had done what she accomplished to do in taking on the role.
+Scenes concerning Kristina's departure aired on June 12, 2026.